-Under Colorado law, an advance directive (or advance health care directive) is a document created by an individual (the “declarant”) in either written or electronic form.
+Under Maryland law, an advance directive (or advance health care directive) is a document created by an individual (the “declarant”) in either written or electronic form.
 This document provides healthcare instructions about withholding or withdrawing treatments (such as surgeries or other therapies) based on the declarant's wishes regarding their health.

 A healthcare advance directive generally includes a living will, which outlines the declarant's wishes for end-of-life care, and a durable medical power of attorney, which appoints an agent to make healthcare decisions for the declarant when they cannot make decisions on their own due to incapacity.